 Going through a bank or credit union may allow you to get preapproved for a certain loan amount and terms.
 Unlike dealer financing, you can use your preapproval offer to shop around to find the best used bike your offer covers.
 Note that you need to complete a full application with the bank or credit union before you’re formally approved for a loan, and you may be offered different terms than what you were preapproved for.

 While borrowing from a bank or credit union can save you money, it can also take more time.
 If you opt for dealer financing instead, you’ll be applying for a loan and buying your bike in one place.

-Other lenders, like Teacher’s Federal Credit Union and Mountain America Credit Union, allow you to apply for a used-motorcycle loan directly through their websites.
+Other lenders allow you to apply for a used-motorcycle loan directly through their websites.
 But forget getting approved for the best rates — you may not even be able to apply at all if you’re not already a member of the credit union.

-Online lenders offer loans for used motorcycles without your having to visit a bank branch or become a credit union member.
+Online lenders offer loans for used motorcycles without you having to visit a bank branch or become a credit union member.